hashchange/backbone.select/readme.md

 ## Sharing models among collections

 Models can be part of more than one collection, and Backbone.Picky still manages selections correctly.
+You must enable model sharing explicitly, though, and play by a few rules.

+### Features

-Collections don't have to be of the same type.
-A model can be part of single- select and multi-select collections at the same time.
+When sharing models among collections, the collections don't have to be of the same type.
+A model can be part of single-select and multi-select collections at the same time.
 Backbone.Picky handles all aspects of it:

 - Suppose you have selected a model (or models) in one collection, and then you create another one with these models.
 The new collection will pick up the